 The Mandarin Oriental Prague is a well-known property that is actually a renovated 14th-century monastery.
 There is an on-site spa, elegant dining room and grand ballroom to lend to the opulent vibe of the entire space.
-The architecture of the guest suites mimics the historic aspect of the city, with tall windows and limestone bathrooms.
+The guest suites' architecture mimics the city's historical aspect, with tall windows and limestone bathrooms.

 Le Palais Art Hotel

-Le Palais Art Hotel is luxury lodging with an eclectic flair.
-The guest suites are not expansive, but they are visually appealing with plush furnishings and loads of original artwork.
-The hotel spa offers more than 20 different treatments, and its restaurant specializes in fine dining with an emphasis on local cuisine.
+Le Palais Art Hotel is a luxury lodging with an eclectic flair.
+The guest suites are not expensive, but they are visually appealing with plush furnishings and loads of original artwork.
+The hotel spa offers more than 20 treatments, and its restaurant specialises in fine dining with an emphasis on local cuisine.

 Four Seasons Prague

-The Four Seasons Prague has the name recognition for its high-end brand, and offers rooms with sweeping views of Prague and the castle that dominates the landscape.
-It is within walking distance of Old Town Square and boasts a spa replete with steam room and sauna.
+The Four Seasons Prague has name recognition for its high-end brand and offers rooms with sweeping views of Prague and the castle that dominates the landscape.
+It is within walking distance of Old Town Square and boasts a spa replete with a steam room and sauna.